HerberHoover/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ### Before logging in

 The user can create an username and password
-- unique username with min 4 lenght password
+- unique username with min 4 length password
-The user can log in, by entering an existing username and correspondig password
+The user can log in, by entering an existing username and corresponding password
-- if username or password does not match, the system will notify
+- if username or password does not match, the system will notify the user

 ### After logging in

-The user is able to see their personal budget list
-The user is able to add expences and income
+The user is able to view their personal budget list The user is able to add expenses and income
-The user is able to categorixe expnces
+The user is able to categorize expeses
-The user is able to view graphs regarding their finances The user is able to log out of the system
+The user is able to view graphical representations of thei finances The user is able to log out of their account

 -> Further Development Ideas
 - The user can set expenses to cycle on a specified date